Difference-in-Differences with Multiple Events: Identification

 \end{theorem}

-Similar to the pre-trend in a single-event setup, the treatment effect in periods before event 1 $t < g^1-1$ can also be identified in this way, which should equal 0 if assumptions hold.
+Similar to the pre-trend in a single-event setup, the treatment effect in periods before event 1 $t < g^1-1$ is overidentified due to the parallel trend assumption.
 Hence the estimator can be estimated at the pre-periods to diagnose potential violation of the parallel treatment effects assumption.
+One limitation is that for units treated and confounded in the same period ($g^1 = g^2$), we cannot identify the target treatment effect due to the lack of a base period such that we observe only one effect.

 \FloatBarrier